neo4j-contrib/twitter-neo4j/docker/design/multiservice-system/multiservice_design.md

 * System should be lock-free.
 Lock must be used only when it can't be avoided.
 Its requirement for scale.
 Lock will be bottleneck for any system with lock
 * System should facilitate enough data for monitoring and troubleshooting [Pending]
 * System should be able to minimize impact of erroneous client.
 A repeated registratration request from same client should not affect other clients.
+* System should keep enough stats for client access to service

 ###  2.3. <a name='Nonrequirement'></a>Non requirement
 * System doesn't support grouping of services